-Editing I will introduce students to the basic concepts of visual storytelling, technical skills and artistry.
+Editing 1 introduces students to the basic concepts of visual storytelling, technical skills and artistry.
 Students are introduced to theoretical concepts as well as become familiar with the editing stations, the workflow, and the software and its various tools.
 Students will be introduced to themes, how to build tension and elicit an emotional response through relevant assignments and various editing techniques.

 The Motion Graphics and Visual FX course introduces the students to the Adobe After Effects software and the concepts and design techniques surrounding motion graphics and visual effects.
-Motion Graphics centers on animated graphic design, title sequences, lower thirds etc. And the visual effects components combine existing footage with computer generated imagery that is commonly used when creating environmental effects such as adding snow, smoke, lightening, rain or manipulating the sky or used in logo removal.
-Students learn to create and manipulate after effects and use them accordingly.
-Students learn how to use the interface and how to create compositions, layer basics and layer transformation properties, as well as create and view masks and use multiple masks.
+Motion Graphics centers on animated graphic design, compositing, title sequences, etc. The visual effects components combine existing footage with computer-generated imagery that is commonly used when creating environmental effects such as adding snow, smoke, lightning, rain or manipulating the sky or used in logo removal.
+Students learn to create and manipulate After Effects and use it according to their needs.
+Students learn how to use the interface and how to create compositions, layer basics and layer transformation properties, as well as create and view masks, green screen applications, colour grading and sound.
 Other properties and techniques of After Effects are explored.

 The Advanced Production Techniques explained in Introduction to Production Techniques will be expanded.
 Blocking will be further explored.
 Students will build on the master shot (three shot), using newly introduced set ups and shot types.
 They will learn to capture audio to the camera.
 At the conclusion of this course students will have completed several cinematic scenes